Lincoln High School (Lincoln, California): Marching, Pep, Concert and Jazz Bands and Color Guard

-Instrumental Music Programs: Directed by Mr. David Hill
+Instrumental Music Programs: Directed by Mrs. Claudia Lopes

 Marching Band, Pep Band, and Color Guard

 The Lincoln High School Fighting Zebra Marching Band is a field band, parade band and color guard that participates in competitions throughout the Central Valley.
-The 2014-15 season saw about 85 members including two drum majors and 10 color guard.
-The 2013-14 season's show was "Mary Poppins", 2014-15 was "From the Darkness", and the 2015-16 season's show was "Anyway the Wind Blows", a compilation of Queen songs including the world-renowned "Bohemian Rhapsody".
+The 2014–15 season saw about 85 members including two drum majors and 10 color guard.
+The 2013–14 season's show was "Mary Poppins", 2014-15 was "From the Darkness", and the 2015–16 season's show was "Anyway the Wind Blows", a compilation of Queen songs including the world-renowned "Bohemian Rhapsody".
 Competitions have been attended in Stockton and at Folsom, Del Oro, and Oakmont High Schools.
 The marching band has a large hometown presence, performing at every home football game and marching parades throughout the year.
 The marching band also functions as a pep band during football and basketball games, constantly filling the stands with enthusiasm, cheering, and playing pep tunes such as "Land of 1000 Dances", "Zarathustra", "Go Big Blue", "ABC" by The Jackson 5.
 Some pieces performed are arranged by the band members themselves.
 The Star Spangled Banner is played before each game's beginning, and the drum-line often plays cadences than cause spontaneous outbreaks of dancing.

 Color guard enhances the visuals of the marching band.
 Rifle, saber, flag and ribbon techniques are taught to members of guard, and there is also a winter guard that's not affiliated with the marching band.
 Those who are not in marching band may join winter guard.

 The band has a two-week, nine hour pre-season in July that teaches new musicians how to march and allows the band to learn the drill and music.
-Weekly sectionals allow each instrument section to focus completely on their own music and to work on memorizing the show.
-Night Rehearsals are also scheduled to perfect the drill and the small details.
-Joining a marching band requires tremendous practice, focus and determination, and daily practices are held before school for an hour.
+Three days during the week prior are devoted to teaching new members the basics of marching.
+Weekly sectionals during the school year allow each instrument section to focus completely on their own music and to work on memorizing the show.

-All this practice and perfecting is well worth the time because being in a marching band is one of the most fun, most challenging, and most rewarding lifestyles that can be engaged in at a high school.
-Many of LHS' graduates continue on to play in college, join Drum Corps International, and/or pursue careers in music.
-Music is a lifestyle - and we're glad that LHS has such a great music program that fosters individual growth and self-improvement.

-The Marching Band's 2016 theme is "The Sounds of Liberty".
-The drill and music are based on the events of World War II and are arranged by Mr. Albert Medina of Glen Edwards Middle School.